vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 ### Just setup a blog...
 I spent most of my evenings in the last month setting up this blog.
 A programming blog is a bit a specific kind of blog and I'd like to share with you this fresh knowledge.

 When I was querying the internet, the only articles which popped-up were these about Webhostings, Wordpress or similar CMS.
-There was no article which would hellp
+I couldn't find any article helping me to

 ### ...I'd like to share with you how to setup a blog technically
 The desired article I was searching for shouldn't have helped me with the content.
 The article should have helped me with the creation and technical setup.